Bytecode VM

 Related documents#

-- Interpreter — Tree-walk backend (
+- Interpreter — Tree-walk execution (

-Goccia.Interpreter,Goccia.Evaluator.*) - Core patterns — Recurring Pascal conventions and terminology
+Goccia.Interpreter,Goccia.Evaluator.*) - Core patterns — Recurring Pascal conventions

 Contributor Notes#